Skip to main content

 Scenario 3: PBS Server Failure

-1. Download and install the latest PBS ISO
+1. Install the latest PBS ISO

-# /etc/proxmox-backup/datastore.cfg
+/etc/proxmox-backup/datastore.cfg

 datastore: raidz2